Empirical Measures and Strong Laws of Large Numbers in Categorical Probability: Quasi-Markov Categories

 for a unique probability measure $\mu$ on $PX$, the so-called de Finetti measure of $p$.
 Moreover, the analogous statement is true for every exchangeable Markov kernel $p : A\to X^\N$ for general $A$, which expresses the universal property in general.

 The following result now can be thought of as an approximate converse.

-\begin{theorem}[Distributions from de Finetti representations] Let $\cC$ be a quasi-Markov category with countable Kolmogorov products such that every object has a de Finetti object.
-Then $\cC$ is observationally representable with distribution objects $QX$ and sampling morphisms $\ell : QX \to X$. \end{theorem}
+\begin{thm}[Distributions from de Finetti representations] Let $\cC$ be a quasi-Markov category with countable Kolmogorov products such that every object has a de Finetti object.
+Then $\cC$ is observationally representable with distribution objects $QX$ and sampling morphisms $\ell : QX \to X$. \end{thm}

 This theorem and its proof are variations on \cite[Corollary 3.66]{fritz2023involutive}, which is a similar result for involutive Markov categories.
 We provide the complete proof here to emphasize the role of quasi-totality.